-Access and Parking (DP1)
+Access and Parking (PP1 and DP1)

 The Transportation service has been consulted in relation to the development and has no objection to the approval of the application subject to conditions to be reiterated from planning permission 16/01244/APP and 18/01209/APP.
-During the course of the application amended plans were sought to remedy some minor parking issues, and this had been achieved.
+During the course of the application amended plans were sought to remedy some parking issues and for several areas.